Positano Travel Guide

 When you get to Capri, immediately find another boat to the Blue Grotto.
 It's the most touristy thing you can do and it is SO spectacular.
 Legend has it Emperor Tiberius used it as his private swimming pool.
 Very few places in the world are as magical as this.
 Get there early.
 It's a zoo.
 Boats pull up and wait turns to let off passengers into little wooden dingy boats rowed by singing oarsmen.
 He will row you over to the cashier boat where you will pay for entrance.
 Then off you go.
 He waits for the tide to go out, you lay on the wet floor of your dingy, he pulls a metal chain on the cave roof and in you go!
 See it here.
 The boaters sing and it echos beautifully from the grotto walls.

 Tip: Wear your bathing suit under your clothes then whip them off and jump into the water before anyone can stop you.
-You're not supposed to swim so you'll probably have to get back into your boat quickly but it is worth it!
-My friend Katie did and before I realized what she was doing so I could follow her in, it was too late.
+You're not supposed to swim, so you'll probably have to get back into your boat quickly, but it is worth it!
+My friend Katie did.
+Before I realized what she was doing so I could follow her in, it was too late.
 The oarsman hastened her back into the boat.
 But she had a glorious swim and I have a big regret.
-Watch her swim and listen to them sing here.
+Watch her swim and listen to them sing in the grotto here.

 Spend the day or spend half a day.
 This is a sweet spot down the coast from Positano that you reach by boat.
 Make a reservation and they will tell you when to meet their famous boat with the red fish on the mast.